How to get fooled by your normalization method and some too narrow ring widths

 Note that the other normalization methods are not fooled by the existence of these extreme narrow rings!

-Let me show still one more example: Above are ring width data collected from two Scots pines in 1995.
+Let me show still one more example: Above is ring width data collected from two Scots pines in 1995.

 The data has been somewhat manipulated, by changing one of the narrow rings from 0.140 mm into 0.01140 mm and another narrow ring from 0.240 mm into 0.01240 mm